Mary Naylor: Youth Takes a Bow and wartime touring (1940–1941)

+The touring troupe was hosted by stage master of ceremonies Bryan Michie.
+Among its regular performers were future entertainers Ernie Wise and Eric Morecambe.

-The “Youth Takes A Bow” company worked almost every week from early 1940 onwards in all the major cities of England, Scotland, and Wales.
-The destruction of London during the German Blitz bombings in mid-October, 1940 forced the troupe to perform mostly outside of London, but they returned again after the worst of the bombing stopped..
+The "Youth Takes A Bow" company worked almost every week from early 1940 onwards in all the major cities of England, Scotland, and Wales.
+The destruction of London during the German Blitz bombings in mid-October, 1940 forced the troupe to perform mostly outside of London, but they returned again after the worst of the bombing stopped.
 The children (ages 12–17) were told by management that if the bombs started to fall after the curtain had risen, they were to keep their acts going because it was safer at that point to have the audience stay in the theatre rather than risk flying debris outside.
 They were bombed themselves, most notably in Swansea, South Wales, on September 1, 1940, and in Chatham on October 5, 1940.
-The troupe of youngsters was booked for 50–52 weeks per year, and they were rarely sent home for a week except when the theatre they were supposed to play at was bombed (such as in March 1941).In addition to doing 7-18 performances per week, Mary, and many of her child-star cast-mates performed on radio, in special concerts, for charity events, fund-raising causes (including the Million Cigarettes Scheme), for military gatherings, and even visited soldiers at camps and hospitals all over Great Britain.
-Mary, and the "Youth Takes a Bow" troupe, became a beloved part of the Entertainment industry during World War II.
+The troupe of youngsters was booked for 50–52 weeks per year, and they were rarely sent home for a week except when the theatre they were supposed to play at was bombed (such as in March 1941).In addition to doing 7-18 performances per week, Naylor, and many of her child-star cast-mates performed on radio, in special concerts, for charity events, fund-raising causes (including the Million Cigarettes Scheme), for military gatherings, and even visited soldiers at camps and hospitals all over Great Britain.
+Naylor, and the "Youth Takes a Bow" troupe, became a beloved part of the Entertainment industry during World War II.

 The "Youth Takes A Bow" segment was usually positioned in the second act of the show, with the first act consisting of big name professionals like Alice and Rosie Lloyd, Adelaide Hall, Tessie O'Shea, June Marlow, The Danny Lipton Trio, Archie Glen, George Moon & Dick Bentley, Dickie "Large Lumps" Hassett, The Iizuka Brothers, The Donna Sisters, Archie Glen, Scott Saunders, and more.
-Sometimes the first act went under the title of "Secrets of the BBC," since most of the entire bill, including Mary Naylor and most of the other kids, performed regularly on BBC radio.
+Sometimes the first act went under the title of "Secrets of the BBC," since most of the entire bill, including Naylor and most of the other kids, performed regularly on BBC radio.
 At other times, the YTAB troupe would be incorporated for a week here and there in Jack Warner's stage version of his famous wartime show, Garrison Theatre, filling in playing various parts.
 At other times, the YTAB troupe completed the bill with big bands like Nat Gonella & his New Georgians.